 What is a duck dive?

-The duck dive technique in freediving is how we go from being on the surface to being underwater.
-The idea is to “duck” your head under the water, lift your legs upwards and use the weight of them to push you under the water to dive.
+The duck dive technique in freediving is how we go from the surface to underwater.
+The idea is to “duck” your head under the water, lift your legs upwards, and use their weight to push you under the water to dive.
 A duck dive also involves using the arms to pull you down for extra power.

-A duck dive is used at the start of every dive, except for the free immersion discipline, where you would hold the rope and pull it to turn your body into an upside-down position on the line.
-Recreational freediving will always start with a duck dive, so it is important to know how to do a good duck dive!
+A duck dive is used at the start of every dive, except for the free immersion discipline, where you would hold the rope and pull it to turn your body upside down on the line.
+Recreational freediving will always start with a duck dive, so knowing how to do a good duck dive is essential!

 Why is it called duck dive?

 It is called a duck dive because it mimics how ducks tip upside-down in the water to catch fish or forage for food.
-A duck will dive underwater by first putting their head under the water and following with their body.
+A duck dives underwater by first putting its head under the water and then following with its body.

-The weight of their lower body is enough to push the duck underwater, and then they will use their feet to paddle downwards.
-This is very similar to the duck dive in freediving, where we first lower the head and upper body, and then follow by lifting the lower part of the body to push us under the water.
+Their lower body weight is enough to push the duck underwater, and then they will use their feet to paddle downwards.
+This is very similar to the duck dive in freediving, where we first lower the head and upper body and then lift the lower part of the body to push us under the water.

 What is the proper duck dive technique for freediving?

-Perfecting the duck dive can take time and practice, most beginners struggle to achieve an efficient duck dive straight away.
+Perfecting the duck dive can take time and practice, most beginners struggle to achieve an efficient duck dive immediately.

 To duck dive properly, you should start flat on the surface with your face in the water looking down.
 When you are ready to dive, you can take your last breath, remove your snorkel, and make a couple of kicks on each leg to make sure that your legs are on the surface to start the duck dive (some people’s legs sink down a little when they aren’t being moved).

-Next, tip your upper body downwards so that your body is in a 90-degree angle (legs still horizontal on the surface), and then lift your legs straight up into the air together and make sure your toes are pointed to keep your fins pointed straight up (this will make them go into the water in a streamlined way).
+Next, tip your upper body downwards so that your body is at a 90-degree angle (legs still horizontal on the surface).
+Then, lift your legs straight up into the air together, making sure your toes are pointed to keep your fins pointed straight up (this will make them go into the water in a streamlined way).

-Once your legs are up and your body position is horizontal with your head leading the way, you can use your arms to pull you under the water faster, you should pull your arms down in front of you (instead of at the side like in breaststroke) for the most streamlined approach.
+Once your legs are up and your body position is horizontal, with your head leading the way, you can use your arms to pull you under the water faster.
+For the most streamlined approach, you should pull your arms down in front of you (instead of at the side like in breaststroke).

-After the tips of your fins have been submerged, you can start kicking to keep you going downwards, you can bring one arm down to your side and keep the other at your nose to equalize as you get deeper, or if you are using a nose clip you can bring both hands by your sides or straight above your head with hands together to stay streamlined.
+After the tips of your fins have been submerged, you can start kicking to keep you going downwards, bring one arm down to your side and keep the other at your nose to equalize as you get deeper, or, if you are using a nose clip, bring both hands by your sides or straight above your head with hands together to stay streamlined.

 If you are using your hand to equalize your ears, it is very important to incorporate equalization into this process.